ajpec0002/getdata-032-course-project/README.md

 4. Label the data set with descriptive variable names.

-5. Get the average for each variable grouped by activity and subject and write it to a file.
+5. Get the average for each variable grouped by activity and subject and write the output to a file.

 ## Included Files